California lawmakers fast-track bill that would require online sellers to verify their identity

 California Democratic lawmakers are fast-tracking a bill aiming to crack down on resellers of stolen goods

-SACRAMENTO, Calif. -- A California bill that would require marketplaces like eBay and Nextdoor to start collecting bank accounts and tax identification numbers from high-volume sellers who advertise online but collect payments offline is being fast-tracked by Democratic lawmakers with committees voting on it Tuesday.
+SACRAMENTO, Calif. -- A California bill that would require marketplaces like eBay and Nextdoor to start collecting bank accounts and tax identification numbers from high-volume sellers who advertise online but collect payments offline was fast-tracked by Democratic lawmakers with committees voting on it Tuesday.

 The idea is that thieves will be less likely to resell stolen merchandise if authorities can track them down.